donejs/donejs/site/pages/developingwithgit.md

 ./getjmvc -p public/
 @codeend

-Note: This script installs steal, documentjs, jquerymx, and funcunit, and it downloads syn from whatever is in funcunit/.gitmodules.
+Note: This script installs steal, documentjs, canjs, jquerypp, and funcunit, and it downloads syn from whatever is in funcunit/.gitmodules.
 If you wish to fork your own syn and use that fork, you have to change your funcunit/.gitmodules to point to the right location manually.
 Check it in and future installs will work fine.